hiddify/hiddify.com/docs/manager/contribution/How-to-contribute-to-this-project.md

 `https://github.com/<your_username>/Hiddify-Manager`

 - Now you see a banner that informs you that your branch is one step ahead of the main project.
-To merge the changes with the main project, click ``Contribute'' and click ``Open a pull request''.
+To merge the changes with the main project, click on `Contribute` then `Open a pull request`.
 - The work is done, the changes have been sent to the project.
 Now, after the approval of the project manager, your changes will be added to the project.